 Below: A leaf comparison of the four Minnesota native species of Populus plus the introduced P. alba.
 Images not to scale.

-Notes: Balm of Gilead (Balsam Poplar) is not indigenous to the Garden but Eloise Butler planted some in May 1909 on the base of the west hillside, the tree obtained from the Park Board Nursery and one in 1919 that she gathered at Lutsen, MN and planted near what is now the back gate of the Garden.
+Notes: Balm of Gilead (Balsam Poplar) is not indigenous to the Garden but Eloise Butler planted one in May 1909 on the base of the west hillside, the tree obtained from the Park Board Nursery and one in 1919 that she gathered at Lutsen, MN and planted near what is now the back gate of the Garden.
 Martha Crone also planted it in 1934.
 As the northernmost new world hardwood, this plant is found throughout Canada and in the U.S. not south of a line from Oregon to the east coast, generally not much south of the Great Lakes.
 There are scattered listings in other states that are probably from plantings.
 Within Minnesota it is found in the wild in almost all counties in the northern half of the state.